redpanda-data/connect/resources/docs/README.md

 steps running on a single logical thread.

-When the target of the processors (an input or output) is a broker type the pipeline will be duplicated once for each discrete input.
-This is one way to create parallel processing threads.
+When the target of the processors (an input or output) is a broker type the pipeline will be duplicated once for each discrete input/output.
+This is one way to create parallel processing threads but they will be tightly coupled to the input or output they are bound to.
+Using processing pipelines in this way results in uneven and varying loads which is unideal for distributing processing work across logical CPUs.

 The other way to create parallel processor threads is to configure them inside the [pipeline][pipeline] configuration block, where we can set any number of parallel processor threads independant of how many inputs or outputs we want to use.
+If the number of inputs is less than or close to the number of processing threads then it is also important to use a [buffer][buffers] in order to decouple those inputs.

 Here are some examples to illustrate: